 Perhaps you are one of the many people dissatisfied with a stressful job.
-But can you afford to quit?
+But can you afford to quit that high paying job for less stress?
 Take these steps to find out.

 But can you afford to quit your job for a life that brings more joy and less stress, but perhaps less income, maybe significantly less income?

 Quitting a High Paying Job for Less Stress

 In the 1987 film Baby Boom starring Diane Keaton, a high-powered female executive, because of a series of unexpected circumstances, quits her job, moves to rural Vermont, and starts a home-based business.
 Okay, that’s fiction.